stephenajulu/ajulusthoughts2/content/_index.md

 ---
 hero:
-  heading: More Than Just Tech & Science!
+  heading: Let's Take a Journey To The Tech & Science Space!
   maxWidthPX: "652"
 seo:
   image: "/images/about.png"